 There’s a lot of planning involved when you’re moving house.
 One of the most commonly forgotten chores is letting your contacts and providers know that you’ve had a change of address.
 But we’re here to help make things easier for you.

-And while we’ve made a checklist for you to print out and work through in the lead up to your big move, here’s a quick rundown of who you should try and tell when you change address:
+Not sure who might need to know about changing your address?
+Keep an eye on your letterbox and inbox in the weeks before moving to see who sends you official updates.
+We’ve also made a checklist for you to print out and work through in the lead up to your big move – but here’s a quick rundown of who you should try and tell when you change address:

 Your workplace.
 Tell your manager, human resources or payroll department about your change of address so they can update their systems.